-WVU at Parkersburg Foundation names new executive director.
+WVU at Parkersburg Foundation announces appointment of executive director.

 FOR IMMEDIATE RELEASE

-An Evans resident with strong experience in non-profit and educational management and program coordination is the new executive director of the WVU at Parkersburg Foundation.
+Paul D. Daugherty is the new executive director of the WVU at Parkersburg Foundation, Inc.